-Our history curriculum develops a sense of personal identity when learning about world communities.
-Children develop an awareness of diverse cultures both past and present locally, nationally and globally; preparing children for life as adults in a multicultural society.
+Our history curriculum develops a sense of personal identity when learning about British and world communities.
+Children develop an awareness of diverse cultures both past and present, locally, nationally and globally, thus preparing children for life as adults in a multicultural society.
 In line with the National Curriculum 2014, Northside aims to ensure that all pupils: gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past; are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement; develop an understanding of time sequence and chronology; begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.